aosabook/500lines/ocr/ocr.markdown

 ```

 ## Conclusion
-Now that we’ve learned about AI, ANNs, Backpropagation, and building an
+Now that we’ve learned about AI, ANNs, backpropagation, and building an
 end-to-end OCR system, let’s recap the highlights of this chapter and the big
 picture.

-We started off the chapter with sections 1 to 3 FIXME giving background on AI,
+We started off the chapter by giving background on AI, ANNs, and roughly what
-ANNs, and roughly what we will be implementing.
-We discussed what AI is and
+we will be implementing.
+We discussed what AI is and examples of how it’s used.
-examples of how it’s used.
-We saw that AI is essentially a set of algorithms or
+We saw that AI is essentially a set of algorithms or problem-solving approaches
-problem-solving approaches that can provide an answer to a question in a
+that can provide an answer to a question in a similar manner as a human would.
-similar manner as a human would.
-We then took a look at the structure of a
+We then took a look at the structure of a Feedforward ANN.
+We learned that
-Feedforward ANN.
-We learned that computing the output at a given node was as
+computing the output at a given node was as simple as summing the products of
-simple as summing the products of the outputs of the previous nodes and their
+the outputs of the previous nodes and their connecting weights.
+We talked about
-connecting weights.
-We talked about how to use an ANN by first formatting the
+how to use an ANN by first formatting the input and partitioning the data into
-input and partitioning the data into training and validation sets.
+training and validation sets.

 Once we had some background, we started talking about creating a web-based,
 client-server system that would handle user requests to train or test the OCR.